-The Find Data panel provides easy access to changing the Selection Display Properties for the selection in the active view.
 The Current Selection section in the Find Data dialog shows the selected elements in a spreadsheet view.
 You can also make a regular SpreadSheet View do the same by checking the button in the view toolbar to show only selected elements.